TheDiscoMole/Machine-Learning/_posts/2017-01-07-simple-neural-nets.md

 * `names` which will be used to identify the layers for things like connecting them with Synapses
 * `sizes` which define how many neurons are present in each layer
 * `activation functions` to apply to the neurons
-* `loss functions` in the case of the output layer which will help propogate gradients against target data
+* `loss functions` in the case of the output layer, which will help propogate gradients against target data

 lets first do the simple stuff, `activation` & `loss functions` and their respective `derivatives`: